Exploring Mexico’s New Classics: Adamite and Legrandite

 0

-Serious collectors can name most of the classic minerals.
-They would include silver from Kongsberg, Norway; proustite from Chañarcillo, Chile; several sulfosalts from Germany; bournonite from Cornwall, England; azurite from Chessy, France; pink fluorite from the Alps; franklinite from New Jersey; stibnite from Japan and several others.
+Adamite and legrandite from Mexico can now be added to most lists of classic minerals joining the ranks of silver from Kongsberg, Norway; proustite from Chañarcillo, Chile; several sulfosalts from Germany; bournonite from Cornwall, England; azurite from Chessy, France; pink fluorite from the Alps; franklinite from New Jersey and stibnite from Japan.

-Fortunately, there have been occasions in the last few decades when a source was found whose specimens far exceed any known examples of the species, and those deserved the designation of “classic”.
-Mapimi, Mexico, recently yielded two species deserving being called classics: adamite and legrandite crystals ranging from 1 to 3 inches, which diverged on a reddish-brown limonite matrix.
+Fortunately, there have been occasions in the last few decades when a source was found whose specimens far exceed any known examples of the species, and those deserved the designation of “classic.”
+Mapimi, Mexico, yielded two species that deserve being called classics: adamite and legrandite crystals ranging from one to three inches, which diverged on a reddish-brown limonite matrix.

 One such specimen that I was particularly familiar with was brought to Arizona by Benny Fenn in the 1970s.
 The legrandite was impressive, though the crystal spray was on a big—really big—chunk of reddish-brown limonite.
 The limonite matrix was a distraction.
 It was infused with silica, so it was difficult to break and trim.
 The owner finally decided to remove the legrandite carefully, trim the matrix to a good size, and replace the yellow spray by gluing it back in its original spot.